ryanjohnson-me/Sketch-Predefined-Pages/README.md

 # Sketch Plugin: Predefined Pages

-Quickly adds a set number of predefined pages to your Sketch document.
+Quickly adds a set number of pre/user defined pages to your Sketch document.

-#### Currently adds the pages:
+#### Default Pages (Can be changed)
 ```
 💀 RIP